aditya161216/stocks-dashboard/README.md

-# stocks-dashboard by Aditya Vikrant
+# Stocks Dashboard by Aditya Vikrant
-## A project that helps users visualize real-time stock data and create custom watchlists
+A project that helps users visualize real-time stock data and create custom watchlists